-The correct fastener ensures that the device goes together and stays together for the intended life of the assembly, and that the device performs as desired.
-Fasteers can overcome challenges in assembly, solve quality problems and significantly reduce the total cost of the device.
+The correct fastener ensures that the device goes together and stays together for the intended life of the assembly and that the device performs as desired.
+Fasteners can overcome challenges in assembly, solve quality problems and significantly reduce the total cost of the device.

 Fasteners for Construction